 #1 Yama- Ashtanga yoga

-Yama is the first and the foremost of the eight libs of ashtanga yoga.
+Yama is the first and foremost of the eight limbs of Ashtanga yoga.
 It is called “the five restrictions” since it portrays what one ought to try not to ascend in an otherworldly way.
-Yamas are moral and good standards, and the Five Yamas recorded by Patanjali in The Yoga Sutras are the following-

-Ahimsa- The art of Non-Violence
+• Ahimsa- The Art of Non-Violence

 Ahimsa is the reflection of non-violence, which says following non-violence in thoughts, words, and actions.

-Satya- The reflection of Truth
+• Satya- The Reflection of Truth

 Satya represents the thought of truth, faith, and reality in your words, actions, and thoughts.
-Following truth and honesty, truth spoken from you can give you power or strength in your words and body.
+Following truth and honesty, the truth spoken from you can give you power or strength in your words and body.
 This truthfulness may help you to succeed in your ways.

-Asetya- Non-stealing
+• Asetya- Non-stealing

-Brahmacharya- Chastity
+• Brahmacharya- Chastity

-Brahmacharya means carrying on with a way of life favorable for accomplishing higher truth and limiting from increasing our longings to hold energy for the profound turn of events.
+Brahmacharya means carrying on with a way of life favourable for accomplishing higher truth and limiting from increasing our longings to hold energy for the profound turn of events.
 At the point when abstinence is set up, imperativeness is achieved.

-Aparigraha- Non-possessiveness
+• Aparigraha- Non-possessiveness

 #2 Niyamas- Ashtanga yoga

-The second limb of ashtanga yoga consists of five essential spiritual progress which are-
+The second limb of Ashtanga yoga consists of five essential spiritual progress which are-

-Saucha- Cleanliness or Purity
+• Saucha- Cleanliness or Purity

 Keeping up interior and outside immaculateness by keeping the brain, body, and climate clear and clean.
 From neatness, an abhorrence for one’s own body and contact with the assemblages of others emerges.

-Santosha- Bliss or Happiness
+• Santosha- Bliss or Happiness

 Santosha reflects inner happiness and joy.
 Joy, bliss, and contentment that give pleasure and spreads positivity in you.

-Tapas-Acceptance or endurance
+• Tapas-Acceptance or endurance

-Svadhyaya- Self Awareness
+• Svadhyaya- Self Awareness

-Svadhyaya includes engaging yourself in self-awareness, self-study.
+Svadhyaya includes engaging yourself in self-awareness, and self-study.

-- Ishwara Pranidhaana- Devotion
+• Ishwara Pranidhaana- Devotion

 To surrender or devote yourself to god.

-#3 Asana- Ashtanga yoga
+#3 Asana- Ashtanga Yoga

 The word asana means sitting in a pose or posture that completely relaxes and comforts you.

 Life is brimming with conceivable outcomes where anything can happen where more modest your customary range of familiarity; there is more which you are awkward with.
-Hence, life being tremendous, yet one being agreeable just in a restricted circle brings more hopelessness.

 The college exists in duality because of which there are consistently good and bad times throughout everyday life.

 Asana is what empowers us to look after composure.
-Asana is a training to discover solace and soundness in any sort of stance.
+Asana is training to discover solace and soundness in any sort of stance.
 It is the medium to prepare the psyche to be steady or adjusted through body stances.

-#4 Pranayama- Ashtanga yoga
+#4 Pranayama- Ashtanga Yoga

 Prana is the existence of power, the crucial energy required by our physical and unobtrusive layers, for us to endure.
 It is said that life power energy courses through great many unobtrusive energy channels called the ‘Nadis’ (energy channels) and energy focuses (intersections of those Nadis) called ‘Chakras.’

 Significantly, a decent amount and nature of prana move through the Nadis and chakras as it decides one’s perspective.
 Like a vehicle, were having a decent stream, and the nature of gas gives better execution.
-Having a nonstop, smooth, consistent stream and elevated prana level keeps the brain quiet, positive, and eager.

-#5 Pratyahara- Ashtanga yoga
+#5 Pratyahara- Ashtanga Yoga

 The official of the faculties and retuning the faculties from the outer world to the psyche.
 When pratyahara has emerged, then we are ready for fixation.

-#6 Dharna- Ashtanga yoga
+#6 Dharna- Ashtanga Yoga

 The sixth limb consists of concentration and focus of the mind.